NyanCatTW1/robloxWineBuildGuide/README.md

 If you haven't already, try lowering the graphics quality.
 You can also click here to see how to change the renderer, which shouldn't affect graphics quality: https://discord.com/channels/563960075086200862/853709212030861363/853783776752566282

-**Using DXVK:**
+**Choosing a renderer:**
-Using DXVK can get better performance than Roblox's OpenGL or Vulkan renderer.
+Using DXVK or Vulkan renderer can get better performance than other renderers.
 You can use the [full DXVK installation guide](#Installing-DXVK-(DirectX-over-Vulkan)) to install DXVK.
+Alternatively, to force Vulkan in Roblox, open the Grapejuice Fast Flag editor and enable the `FFlagDebugGraphicsPreferVulkan` flag.
+Their performance differs from device to device, so you're suggested to try them both to see which one fits your device better.

 **Wine esync and fsync:**
 Wine staging, Lutris' Wine, and Wine TKG come with esync.
 Only Wine TKG comes with fsync. (this includes the Wine you build from this guide)